How Japan’s #1 canned coffee entered the US market

 BOSS coffee recently went through an elaborate plan in January to hit the US market.
 When entering a new market you need a strong campaign that is going to set you apart.
 So, our client shared with us their ideas on how they wanted to market their product.
 They wanted to be known as a Japanese beverage that is targeted to healthy, active people.
 A can of coffee that is going to help people take on challenges and new experiences.

 Coffee product photography gets easier with CGI

-Creating coffee product photography for the website
+Creating coffee product photography for your website

 Labels and branding in coffee product photography

-Recycling the same product images for amazon.com
+Recycling same product images for amazon.com

 Testing on Amazon showed the CGI images achieved engagement rates more than twice the average of the top performing 20 posts with traditional photography.
 (5.25% vs 2.26%)